New announcement. Learn more

 Jon has experience across PathLight’s portfolio of services, but his special areas of interest are climate risk and sustainability, especially supporting organisations to:

-• make a positive difference on sustainability in line with the Sustainable Development Goals framework adopted by the UN Global Compact¹ and report under sustainable reporting frameworks.
+• make a positive difference on sustainability in line with the Sustainable Development Goals framework adopted by the UN Global Compact¹.

 Jon’s interest in these areas is driven by his desire to be part of the solution on climate change and sustainability.